 Alloy Wheel Refurbishment Guide

-This is your ultimate ‘HOW TO’ for getting an Alloy Wheel Refurbishment Company to refurbish your alloy wheels in 2018.
+This is your ultimate ‘HOW TO’ for getting an Alloy Wheel Refurbishment Company to refurbish your alloy wheels.
 What you need to look out for and questions you need to ask when making your decision.

 - Professional Liability Insurance – This is a big deal and it isn’t just Public Liability Insurance.
 If a wheel wasn’t attached properly or badly balanced and caused an at speed blow-out and god forbid you or your car was damaged, you’d want to make sure your wheel refurbishment company had this cover.